Arthroscopy of the knee

 What are the benefits of surgery?

-The aim is to confirm exactly what the problem is and for many people the problem can be treated at the same time.
-The benefit of keyhole surgery is less pain afterwards and, for some people, a quicker recovery.
+The aim of surgery is to confirm exactly what the problem is and for many people the problem can be treated at the same time.
+Keyhole surgery is associated with less pain after the procedure and, for some people, a quicker recovery.

 Are there any alternatives to surgery?

-Problems inside your knee can often be diagnosed using a magnetic scan (MRI scan) but you may then need an arthroscopy to treat the problem.
+Problems inside your knee can often be diagnosed using a magnetic resonance imaging (MRI) scan but you may then need an arthroscopy to treat the problem.

 Physiotherapy and anti-inflammatory painkillers such as ibuprofen can sometimes prevent or delay the need for an arthroscopy.

-Various anaesthetic techniques are possible.
-The operation usually takes 30 to 45 minutes.
+Different types of anaesthetic are possible.
+The procedure usually takes 30 to 45 minutes.

 Your surgeon will examine your knee ligaments while you are under the anaesthetic and your muscles are completely relaxed.
 They will insert a small camera through one or more small cuts around your knee.